Three dead in shooting near Texas A&M University

 | SAN ANTONIO

-SAN ANTONIO A gunman killed two people on Monday, including a law enforcement officer who was serving him an eviction notice at a home near Texas A&M University, before police fatally shot him, officials said.
+SAN ANTONIO A man killed two people, including a law enforcement officer who was serving him an eviction notice at a home near Texas A&M University, on Monday before police fatally shot the suspect in a gun battle that lasted half an hour, officials said.

 Four people also were injured, police and city officials in College Station said.
 The shooting comes at a time of national concern over gun violence after two recent mass shootings.